SecureApiGateway/secure-api-gateway-ob-uk-common/secure-api-gateway-ob-uk-common-obie-datamodel/README.md

         }
        }
        ```
         3. Add to the imports in the top class file the below import:
            `import static uk.org.openbanking.datamodel.utils.EqualityVerificationUtil.BigDecimalUtil.isEqual;`
         4. Replace the line Objects.equals(this.controlSum, obFile1.controlSum) && with:
            `isEqual(this.controlSum, obFile1.controlSum) &&`
        > This is a example, the BigDecimal field name will be different for each OB object class generated
         5. Follow the same process for all generated OB Objects that define BigDecimals fields.
- 7. Copy them into the appropriate source folders: (e.g. `secure-api-gateway-ob-uk-common-obie-datamodel/src/main/java`).

-    > Note that these guidelines originally advised not to overwrite existing files, but this is flawed since OB regularly
-    makes changes/fixes to existing classes.
-Therefore, it is necessary to overwrite all files and then selectively rollback
-    the changes, depending on what's changed.
-This is a long painstaking process!

-    > It is worth noting that a number of generated files appear to have changed significantly (e.g. `OBReadConsent1`
-    switching to `OBReadConsent1Data` and its new `PermissionsEnum`).
-However, it is important to compare the effect on
-    the resulting JSON (plus any changes to the validation), as the change often makes no difference to the API, and yet
-    the impact may be significant elsewhere.
-As a result of this, we have  not switched
-    to `OBReadConsent1Data`.

-    > Other notable changes include things like `OBEventSubscriptionResponse1Data` switching from a `String` to a `URL`
-    for the `callbackUrl` or `httpopenbankingOrgUkrid` within `OBEventSubject1` being renamed to
-    `httpColonOpenbankingOrgUkRid`, but the `@JsonProperty` annotation remaining the same.
-Again, neither of these make
-    any difference to the resulting JSON, so these changes have not been applied.

- 7. Remove Links, Meta, OBError1 and OBErrorResponse1 - we use shared generic versions of these classes.
+7. Review the diff and get rid of any noise, you may need to run Optimise Imports again for the package
+8. Run `mvn clean install` and verify that the code builds
- 8. Uncomment the relevant `<inputSpec>` listing within the `openapi-generator-maven-plugin` in the pom for the next
+9. Uncomment the relevant `<inputSpec>` listing within the `openapi-generator-maven-plugin` in the pom for the next
    swagger spec (and repeat for each new swagger YAML file).
- 9. If using Intellij, run format and optimise imports on newly generated files.
- 10. Run build to ensure everything compiles and copyrights are generated for new source files.
- 11. Commit and raise PR.
+10. Commit and raise PR.

 ## Contributing